Items to Remain at Camp

 Please label everything that comes to camp with the camper’s name:

 - 2 Masks.
 Families will need to supply at least 2 clean cloth masks or face coverings for their child to allow for replacing the covering as needed.
 Masks should be cleaned daily, clearly labeled, and masks should be clearly marked to distinguish which side of the covering should be worn facing outwards.
-Face coverings like neck gaiters, or those with shirt clips are recommended so they are not lost throughout the day.

 - Play clothes